g-battaglia/Astrologer-API/README.md

 Astrologer API is a project by Giacomo Battaglia, it's based on Kerykeion, which is from the same author and is a Python library for astrology calculations.
 All the tools underneath are built upon the Swiss Ephemeris and must preserve the copyright of the Swiss Ephemeris and the AGPL license.

-Authors of the Swiss Ephemeris: Dieter Koch and Alois Treindl (Astrodienst AG, Zuerich)